 Is a Steam Room Worth Using for Health, or Are There Better Alternatives?

-Steam rooms39 have a place.
+Steam rooms have a place.

 Steam rooms support comfort but cannot replace exercise, sleep, and nutrition.